kylepearson13/slipspace.github.io/_docs/js.md

 title: JavaScript Documentation
 ---

+##JavaScript

+We provide support for tracking errors that occur in your JavaScript code inside the user's browser.

 ##Getting started

 You can manually download the JavaScript file for your project.
 We have both a [minified production version](https://github.com/slipspace/slipspace.js/blob/master/build/slipspace-1.0.0.min.js) and [development version](https://github.com/slipspace/slipspace.js/blob/master/build/slipspace-1.0.0.js) available.